-When you are putting links into your blog content, you should assume that readers will follow those links—they aren’t just there for decoration.
+When you are putting links into your blog content, you should assume that readers will follow those links.
 That’s why it’s essential to provide links that pertain to the subject of a given blog and offer something extra for readers.
 If you link to a page that just repeats the content in the blog you’ve written, you aren’t providing anything more to your readers.
 Find external sites that go deeper on a subject or discuss a related but unique topic about which readers may want to know more.
 It can also be smart to link to content that offers a different medium for readers to engage with, such as an infographic or video.
 This can cover your bases in catering to different types of learners who process information in different ways.

 Links that lead readers to quality content will likely be from sites that are considered more trustworthy.
 Still, you should always take a moment to determine if the site you’re linking to is going to reflect positively in your blog.
 Industry organizations, government websites, and educational institutions are all reliably trustworthy links, so try to seek these sources as you increase external links within your blog.
 You’ll also want to check that the site has a recent cache date, as this will be a good indicator of whether the site has passed Google’s standards of reputability.